-Marriott Bonvoy Research: South Africans Plan More Holidays In 2026 With Artificial Intelligence (AI), Lux-Scaping And Passion Pursuits On The Rise
+Marriott Bonvoy Research: South Africans Plan More Holidays in 2026 with Artificial Intelligence (AI), Lux-Scaping and Passion Pursuits on the Rise

 ‘Lux-Scaping’ Emerges as a Defining 2026 Travel Trend

-'Lux-scaping'-booking a luxurious stay such as a spa retreat or five-star hotel at the start or end of a holiday-has emerged as a defining 2026 trend.
+‘Lux-scapi’—’—booking a luxurious stay such as a spa retreat or five-star hotel at the start or end of a h—liday—has emerged as a defining 2026 trend.
 Two-thirds (64%) of South Africans have lux-scaped before, surpassing the EMEA average of 59%.
 The trend is especially popular among younger generations, with 74% of Gen Z and 67% of Millennials embracing the approach.

 Travellers cite the top benefits of lux-scaping as helping them relax and get into the holiday mindset (49%), return home refreshed (46%), give themselves a treat (41%) and enjoy a level of luxury they might not afford for a full trip (33%).